 - We teach PSHE/ RSE through a discrete curriculum.
-Year 7-11 have one lesson per fortnight usually with their Head of Learning.
+Year 7-11 have one lesson per fortnight.
 Our resources are bespoke and tailored to the needs the students and our local context.
 The curriculum is flexible to allow responses to issues arising locally and nationally. - We work in collaboration with outside providers.
-Split Banana helps us deliver RSE and their workshops and content can be found on our SOW here and their session overviews here. - Students with SEN are taught in lessons or can access small group sessions in the Learning Support classroom. - Different aspects of the RSE statutory content are taught at age appropriate times and can be seen on our schemes of work.
+Split Banana helps us deliver RSE and their workshops and content can be found on our SOW and their session overviews here. - Students with SEN are taught in lessons or can access small group sessions in the Learning Support classroom. - Different aspects of the RSE statutory content are taught at age appropriate times and can be seen on our schemes of work.